Village Aling The Way To Jiri To Everest Trekking

 Day01

-Picks up from International airport 1345 meters
+Picks up from International airport and drive to the your Hotel (1345 Meters)

 Max Alt.1400m